priyavrat-misra/til-in-java/README.md

 > Interface obj = new Interface();  // not possible
 > ```
 ###### Day 26 [↑](#today-i-learned-in-java- "Back to Top")
-- like a class, an interface can also extend another interface.
+- like a class, an interface can also extend another interface (it can me more than one).
 Note that a class implementing the sub-interface has to implement all abstract methods declared in both the sub as well as the super-interfaces.
 For example, `ArrayList` implements abstract methods from both `List` as well as `Collection` interfaces.
 > ```java
 > public interface List extends Collection { ... }
 > ```